ucsdCSE110wi16/CSE110M240T5/README.md

 # CSE110M240T5

+UpYourVent is an Android application that allows users to check out local events and share events they are hosting.

 Android Studio Project is contained within Parse Starter Project.

-THINGS TO MAINTAIN FOR GRADING: 2-20-2016
-- SCREENSHOTS because the TA can't load our project
-- USER STORIES IN SPREADSHEET
-- Put comments everywhere.
-- PUT MILESTONES IN SCHEDULE
-- REfer to Jenny's document for Week 7 schedule.

 Table of Contents:
 	Home Folder contains: